PagerDuty/security-training/docs/for_everyone/index.md

 <input type="checkbox" id="045" /><label for="045">![045](../slides/for_everyone/for_everyone.045.jpeg)</label>
 _045. Not just phishing.
 [Reference](https://en.wikipedia.org/wiki/Social_engineering_(security)#Techniques_and_terms)_

-Social engineering isn't just about phishing, even though that's what I focussed on here.
+Social engineering isn't just about phishing, even though that's what I focused on here.
 There are many more types of social engineering attacks we can face.

 For example, the meeting invite for this training said that there would be free cake and desserts served.
 Sorry to disappoint, but that was a lie, and is an example of "Baiting".